xiaoxigua-1/takumi/README.md

 - Takes your existing JSX components and drops them in.
 It should just work.
 - RTL support.
 - WOFF2 font support.
 Trims your bundle size.
-- PNG, JPEG, WebP output support.
+- PNG, JPEG, WebP, AVIF output support.

 ## Showcase